 - First, review the basics of your field.

 - Next, review the specifics of your field.

-- Now, prepare and practice your dissertation research proposal.
+- Now, prepare and initiate your dissertation research proposal.

 - Prepare for anticipated questions.

 - Review recent scientific journals.

 - Set up a practice qualifying exam.

-Golden Rule #3: Know your examiners.
+Golden Rule #3: Know your examiners (only for some programs).